Mara133/javaPokerTexasHoldEM/README.md

 # javaPokerTexasHoldEM
-made with java ,so need open with java editor netbeans or etc code without GUI just need pres run project then enter how many players and code will run!
+Made with java ,so need open with java editor netbeans or etc..
+Code without GUI just need pres run project then enter how many players and code will run!